Make a difference in your community with a Criminal Justice degree!

-In the Criminal Justice program, students have a variety of ways and opportunities to learn about their future careers.
-They experience high quality academic courses supplemented with practical examples from retired and current criminal justice professionals.
+In the Criminal Justice degree program, you'll have a variety of opportunities to learn about future careers.
+You will experience high-quality academic courses supplemented with practical examples from retired and current criminal justice professionals.
 They receive multiple opportunities to visit and observe a variety of criminal justice workplaces.
-Substantial effort is made to insure practical, hands on, experiential learning occurs in the area of forensics, firearms, and fitness.
+Substantial effort is made to ensure practical, hands-on, experiential learning occurs in the area of forensics, firearms, and fitness.

 Southern Wesleyan University Criminal Justice majors join a confident group of alumni that are well equipped to enter graduate schools and career opportunities on the local, state, and federal levels.

 IS THe Criminal Justice Degree Program RIGHT FOR YOU?